‘New pulp’ sources

-It’s called “new pulp” — stories by modern fans and authors that recreate the style of adventures that appeared in the pulp magazines during the pulp era.
+It’s called New Pulp — stories by modern fans and authors that recreate the style of adventures that appeared in the pulp magazines during the pulp era.

 We’ll concentrate on written prose, rather than comics or sequential art, in our coverage of New Pulp.
-Narrowing the category down further, we define New Pulp as stories that take place during the pulp era, or science-fiction, fantasy, horror and other pulp genres written from the perspective of the pulp era.
-(Publishers of stories that take place in the 1960s through present day or with a present-day sensibility won’t make the cut.)
+Narrowing the category down further, we define New Pulp as stories that take place during the pulp era, or science-fiction, fantasy, horror, and other pulp genres written from the perspective of the pulp era.
+(Publishers of stories that take place in the 1960s through the present day or with a present-day sensibility won’t make the cut.)

 The stories can be new stories of old pulp characters, or new stories of new pulp-like characters.